Benefits of Cord Blood

 • Unrelated: 60%–80% chance of GVHD

-The stem cells from cord tissue do share some of these benefits with cord blood but also have many benefits of their own including the ability to inhibit inflammation following tissue damage, to secrete growth factors that aid in tissue repair and to become one of many cell types found in your nervous system, sensory organs, circulatory tissues, skin, bone, cartilage and more.
-It is in the repair of tissues in these areas where cord tissue stem cells look promising.
+Cord tissue stem cells share some benefits with cord blood stem cells and offer unique advantages of their own.
+These include the ability to inhibit inflammation following tissue damage, to secrete growth factors that aid in tissue repair, and to differentiate into various cell types found in your nervous system, sensory organs, circulatory tissues, skin, bone, cartilage, and more.77,80 Cord tissue stem cells show promise in repairing tissues in these areas.
 Here are some more benefits of cord tissue:

 The stem cells found in cord tissue are at their peak ability to form other new stem cells.
 They also have a greater capacity to become one of many cell types.
 These abilities slow as the body ages.
 The immaturity of cells is also associated with a lower risk of an immune response, which can lead to chronic and even deadly complications.

-The number of stem cells found in the cord tissue can be anywhere from three times to 14 times as many compared to other sources.
+The number of stem cells found in the cord tissue can be anywhere from three times to 14 times as many as in other sources.

-Cord tissue stem cells are more prolific, that is they reproduce to a greater degree, compared to similar cells from other sources.
+Cord tissue stem cells reproduce to a greater degree compared to similar cells from other sources.
+83

-Cord tissue stem cells have the ability to transport to sites of physical harm or damage.
-This migratory capacity is its own benefit.
+Cord tissue stem cells have the ability to migrate directly to sites of physical harm or damage.

 They're easy to collect

-As with cord blood, cord tissue is similarly easy to collect.
-After they have extracted the cord blood, the doctor will take a few inches of the umbilical cord for cryopreservation.
+As with cord blood, cord tissue is easy to collect.
+After the cord blood is extracted, the doctor removes a few inches of the umbilical cord for cryopreservation.
 There is no pain or risk for the baby or the mother.

-1. While cord blood stored at birth is a 100% match for the child, in cases of certain genetic diseases, utilizing cells from a donor, whether a relative or unrelated individual without the same genetic mutations, is required.
+While cord blood stored at birth is a 100% match for the child, for most diseases currently treated with cord blood, utilizing cells from a donor, whether related or unrelated, is required.